 Will you become a donor?
 Thanks to donations from patients and organizations such as Hart4Onderzoek and Stichting Coolsingel, we have established the first L-Glutamine study.

 Due to all the aforementioned positive effects of L-glutamine on HSP and energy values in the body, the AFIP Foundation is going to set a follow-up study in motion.

 In the Glutaminimize study, the AFIP Foundation will investigate whether L-glutamine can help reduce episodes of atrial fibrillation.
-For this we are looking for patients who have persistent atrial fibrillation.

 These patients are firstly given a wristband that can measure atrial fibrillation.
 Subsequently, we map out how often patients have an episode with atrial fibrillation.
 After that, the patient can begin taking the L-glutamine for 6 months.
 During these 6 months we can continuously monitor the heart rhythm and determine whether L-glutamine causes fewer episodes of atrial fibrillation.